 - talk to our PALS service about your experiences and the opportunities you have to share your views and experiences of any of our services

 - become a volunteer in one of our hospitals or community mental health sites

 - train staff or other service users and carers

 Somerset Partnership is a community and mental health Trust and serves the people of Somerset.
 The Trust is one of the largest health service providers in the county.

 The Trust provides health services including district nursing, health visiting, adult mental health inpatient and assessment, children and young people’s services, talking therapies and learning disabilities.
 The Trust also runs the 13 community hospitals in Somerset and the seven minor injury units (MIUs).

 We are therefore seeking interest now from across third sector organisations to join our Council of Governors and put your organisation forward to represent the voluntary sector on the Council of Governors.
-If you are interested, could you please email email@example.com, including in which services your organisation has an interest, by 15 April 2017.
+If you are interested, could you please email email@example.com, including in which services your organisation has an interest.